crazytimtimtim/crazytimtimtim/README.md

 - 🔭 I’m currently working on the [Sparky744](https://github.com/mSparks43/747-400) and [Stratosphere 777](https://github.com/Stratosphere-Studios/777-300ER), two aircraft for the X-Plane flight simulator.
 - 👀 I’m interested in flight simulation.
 - 🌱 I’m starting to learn C#, and improving my skills in Lua.
-- 📫 How to reach me: Ⲣⲉⲙⲛ̀ⲭⲏⲙⲓ (crazytimtimtim)#0150 on Discord
+- 📫 How to reach me: crazytimtimtim#0150 on Discord
 - 😄 Pronouns: [click here](https://bit.ly/2ZoPA60)
 - ⲣⲉⲙⲛ̀ⲭⲏⲙⲓ